thoughtcroft/ding/README.md

 ![Ding](./ding.png)

-Simple command line tool for deploying a specific feature branch of a repo to a testing branch for driving CI deployment for QA purposes.
+Simple command line tool for deploying a specific feature branch of a repo to a testing branch for driving CI deployment for QA.

 ## Installation